Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 He's done it again.

-Well, Madgi-I-Hil, he was fake.
+Well, Madgi-I-Han, he was fake, remember?

-Remember, at the end they were like...
+At the end, they were like...

 Like another kooky invention.

-Remember most of the things they found that he tried to invent a lot of them already existed.
+Remember, most of the things they found that he tried to invent a lot of them already existed.

 I don't.

-I don't.
-So I don't know what it is, but it's not.
+I don't know what it is, but it's obviously a phrase I've heard.

 What does that mean?

-It's a hypodemic needle, is what that means.
+It's a hypodemic needle is what that means.

 Oh, okay.